-Evelyn del Rey is Moving Away by Meg Medina
+Evelyn del Rey is Moving Away I Meg Medina

 From Newbery Medalist and New York Times best-selling author Meg Medina comes the bittersweet story of two girls who will always be each other’s número uno, even though one is moving away.